Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/05-labrador-retriever-diet-weight-management.md

 Adjust portions based on your Lab's specific needs and activity level.
 ## Final thoughts
 Managing your Labrador Retriever's weight requires commitment, but the rewards are immeasurable.
 A healthy-weight Lab is happier, more active, and likely to live longer.
 Their food motivation can be a challenge, but it's also a powerful tool for training and bonding.
-Remember: you're not depriving your Lab by controlling their weight—you're giving them the gift of health and longevity.
+Remember: you're not depriving your Lab by controlling their weightyou're giving them the gift of health and longevity.
 Those pleading eyes will thank you with years of active, joyful companionship!
 Ready to help your Lab achieve and maintain a healthy weight?
 Check out our [weight management essentials on Amazon](https://www.amazon.com/s?k=labrador+weight+management).